Skip to content

 Overdose Crisis on the US-Canada Border: Steel Town Down

-Tens of thousands have died of an opioid overdose across the US and Canada in 2017, with the death count surpassing the peak of the AIDS epidemic.
-The weight of the crisis in Sault Ste.
-Marie, Ontario falls on a handful of people struggling to keep their fellow community members alive, similar to countless towns in North America.
-Steel Town Down is an intimate portrait of the only harm reduction worker in town and a family desperate to save their son from becoming another victim of the crisis.
+In 2017, tens of thousands lost their lives to opioid overdoses across the US and Canada, surpassing the peak death toll of the AIDS epidemic.
+In Sault Ste.
+Marie, Ontario, the burden of this crisis rests on a few individuals working tirelessly to keep their community safe, mirroring the struggles in countless North American towns.
+Steel Town Down offers an intimate look at the town's lone harm reduction worker and a family's desperate efforts to save their son from becoming another victim of the epidemic.

 Methadone Mile: Inside Boston’s Drug Epidemic